ersanchez/instructional-design/baofeng_uv-5r/objectives.md

 Given a list of options:

-* recognize the FCC licensing requirements to transmit on this device?
+* recognize the FCC licensing requirements to transmit on this device
-* recall the purpose of the Band Plan?
+* recall the purpose of the Band Plan
-* recall classifications of radio frequency spectrum can this radio use?
+* recall classifications of radio frequency spectrum can this radio use
-* recognize the different operating modes on this radio?
+* recognize the different operating modes on this radio
-* what is VFO?
+* recall that the radio must be in "frequency mode" before switching between VHF and UHF
-* recognize the transmit power options for this radio?
+* recognize the transmit power options for this radio
-* recall the requirements for stating license callsigns during amateur radio operation?
+* recall the requirements for stating license callsigns during amateur radio operation
-* remember the proper method of conducting a radio test?
+* remember the proper method of conducting a radio test

 ### Affective Objectives